 The Biology Department Seminar Series invites guest speakers from research institutions around the country to share their research results.
 Davidson thesis students also present their work.
 Seminars are typically held during the common hour or in the late afternoon.
 Contact Prof. Dave Wessner, Seminar Series coordinator, with speaker suggestions and questions.

 Since 2002, the Biology Department has been celebrating Darwin Day, an international event held on or around Darwin's birthday, February 12.
 The celebration at Davidson includes dinner, birthday cake, scientific door prizes (including a coveted Chlamy hat knit by Prof. Peroni), and a special appearance by Charles Darwin.
 Contact Prof. Sophia Sarafova (BioSociety and Beta Beta Beta adviser) for more information.

 Near the end of each spring semester, senior biology majors are invited to a banquet to celebrate the year and announce the Sigma Xi and Tom Daggy award winners.

 New members of Beta Beta Beta (BBB), the biology honor society, are inducted during a short ceremony.
-Watch for an invitation sent to all eligible declared biology majors during the spring semester.
-Contact Prof. Sophia Sarafova (BioSociety & BBB adviser) for more information.
+Invitations are sent to all eligible declared biology majors during the spring semester.
+Contact Prof. Sophia Sarafova (BBB adviser) for more information.